113ll3/Ibmclouddocscli/idt/index.md

 # Developing and deploying your apps
 {: #developing}

-Developing cloud-native apps with the {{site.data.keyword.dev_cli_notm}} CLI follows a fairly simple flow:
+Developing cloud-native applications with the {{site.data.keyword.dev_cli_notm}} CLI follows a fairly simple flow:

 1. [Create or enable an app for deployment](#idt-create).
 2. [Code, build, and run](#code-build-run) your app locally by using containers.